TarkhovAndrei/tarkhov.ae/_posts/locomotor-biomarker-of-age/2024-12-16-locomotor-biomarker-of-age.md

 title: Locomotor activity as a biomarker of aging?
 date: 2024-12-16 12:53:00 -0700
 modified: 2024-12-16 12:53:00 -0700
-description: Locomotor activity as a biomarker of aging?
+description: In this post I describe my first aging research project — locomotor biomarker of aging for fruit flies and humans
 tag:
   - biomarker
   - aging